mautic/developer-documentation-new/.github/CONTRIBUTING.md

    Mautic uses [DDEV](https://ddev.com) to simplify local development and testing of documentation updates.
 Go to the [Get Started](https://ddev.com/get-started/) page on their website for instructions to install DDEV on your local machine.

    **For Windows users**: you can install and run DDEV on [traditional Windows](https://ddev.readthedocs.io/en/stable/#system-requirements-traditional-windows).
-However, using [Windows Subsystem for Linux 2 (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/about) provides faster, better performance.
+However, using [Windows Subsystem for Linux 2 - WSL2](https://learn.microsoft.com/en-us/windows/wsl/about) provides faster, better performance.
 If you're new to WSL, follow the instructions on the [DDEV blog](https://ddev.com/blog/watch-new-windows-installer/) to install and set up WSL and DDEV.

 3. **Vale**

    Mautic uses [Vale](https://vale.sh/) to maintain style guide consistency across the docs.
 Go to the "[Install](https://vale.sh/docs/install)" page on the official docs to install Vale on your computer.

-4. **GitHub CLI (Optional)**
+4. **GitHub CLI - optional**

    You can [download and install GitHub CLI](https://cli.github.com/) on your computer if you'd like.
 It could save you time to work on your GitHub workflow with GitHub CLI, particularly if you want to assist with code reviews.